Race Information

 Refreshments

-Refreshments will be available to purchase at the Scout HQ, including tea, coffee, soft drinks, cakes, and a selection of other snacks.
+Refreshments will be available to purchase at the Event HQ, including tea, coffee, soft drinks, cakes, breakfast cobs, and a selection of other snacks.

 Changing and Toilets